Ooh I am so excited to share this recipe with you. And, I may have just found the perfect chocolate/caramel cookie! Meet my Rolo Chocolate Cookies.

-The difference being that I know exactly what has gone into these cookies and their smell as they are baking.
-As you may know, I adore the smell of fresh bread baking in the oven, chocolate cookies are right up there with the bread, in terms of deliciously teasing aromas.
+Instead, the difference is that I know exactly what has gone into these cookies and their smell as they are baking.
+And as you may know, I adore the smell of fresh bread baking in the oven, chocolate cookies are right up there with the bread, in terms of deliciously teasing aromas.

 Because I am a self proclaimed Cookie Monster, sometimes I want a nice crisp biscuit that I can dunk in my cup of tea like my Lemon Shortbread Cookies and other times I want to bite into a soft, yielding cookie.
 Exactly the type of cookie that goes really well with a glass of ice cold milk – these Rolo Chocolate Cookies are it.

 Yep I know that sounds like cartoon characters 😉.

 So, if you like chocolate cookies, you’ll love these Rolo Chocolate Cookies.

 225g/8oz Soft Dark Brown Muscavado Sugar

 1Tsp Vanilla Bean Paste – I use Nielsen-Massey if you don’t have any paste you can substitute 2tsp of vanilla extract